 The Section refers to “when and where due”.
 This language establishes that timely payment is determined not only by the time of payment but also the location of payment.
 For example, if a payment is due on January 1 via bank transfer to the account of a creditor in Tokyo, payment on January 1 via bank transfer to an account of that creditor in Beijing may still give rise to a Failure to Pay Credit Event.
 This is in recognition of the fact that specific payment instructions typically take account of potential political, taxation, business day and other considerations.

 This Credit Event contains a Payment Requirement.
 The Reference Entity must fail to make a payment of an amount at least equal to the Payment Requirement before the Failure to Pay definition is satisfied.
-Payment Requirement is defined at Section 4.8(d) in the Definitions.
+Payment Requirement is defined in Section 4.8(d) of the Definitions.

 Section 4.6.
 Repudiation/Moratorium.
 In the Long Form Confirmation, Repudiation was a separate Credit Event and a moratorium on Obligations was addressed in the Restructuring definition.
 Repudiation/Moratorium under the Definitions covers not only a situation where an entity repudiates or declares a moratorium in respect of its own obligations but also, for example, situations where a Governmental Authority declares a moratorium on a Reference Entity’s Obligations.
 Governmental Authority is defined at Section 4.8(b) of the Definitions.